 I’m a Christ-follower and my story is the story of both surrender and freedom.
-I have grown up in the church and made the decision to get baptized in high school.
+I grew up in the church and made the decision to get baptized in high school.
 That was my first moment of surrender, but I have come to find there are multiple levels of surrender when it comes to following Christ; and with each new level of surrender comes a new level of freedom.
 My next pivotal moment of surrender came when I was in Israel.
 After a series of events, I knew that I was trying too hard to control my life.
 Thankfully, when this dawned on me, I was at a point in the trip where we were visiting the Jordan River.
 I made the decision to become re-baptized in the Jordan River and surrender my control to God.
 When I came up out of the water, it was like I was taking my first breath as a brand new, more purposeful follower.
 This feeling came with so much freedom because I knew I had given everything to God and He was big enough to handle it.
 That new level of surrender, and new level of freedom started a major domino affect in my life.
 When I got back from the trip, one thing lead to another and I have found myself enrolled as a student at Dallas Theological Seminary and pursuing a ministry career.
 A lot of people ask me how seminary is going and what I’m learning.
 My goal for this blog is to share a little bit of what I’m learning along the way.
 My prayer is that this information leads to someone else’s transformation; and someone else can reach a new level of surrender and freedom in Christ.